 Low salary means low NICs.
 Dividend drawings are much more tax-efficient than salary.

-A limited company remains by far the best way for a contractor to hold onto the majority of their income.
-And between you and your accountant, you’ve done a great job.
+A limited company remains by far the best way for a contractor to retain the bulk of their income.
+And between you and your accountant, you do a great job of that.

 By withholding profit, contractors’ profits are only subject to corporation tax.
 These rates, in turn, HMRC brackets against top line income.